Over Easy: 4 Gentle Alternatives to Inversions

 1. Drag your mat to your wall.
 Place two blocks, the longest way, somewhere at the top half of your mat (depending upon your height).

-2. Fold a blanket in half (not pictured), and then roll it (from the long edge) to create a long and sturdy blanket roll.
+2. Fold a blanket in half (not pictured), then roll it (from the long edge) to create a long, sturdy blanket roll.
 Place that along the wall (along the short edge of your mat).

-3. Take Tabletop pose with your feet on the blanket roll (balls of feet on your mat, heels on top) and your hands on the blocks or the mat.
-They can be a bit in front of your shoulders for now but draw them back if your stance feels too long in your final pose here.
-(You may try not using the blocks (as pictured above) if you might feel as if your practice of this pose is more stable and integrated without them.)
+3. Take a Tabletop Pose with your feet on the blanket roll (balls of feet on your mat, heels on top) and your hands on the blocks or the mat.
+They can be a bit in front of your shoulders for now, but draw them back if your stance feels too long in your final pose here.
+(You may try not using the blocks (as pictured above) if you think your practice of this pose is more stable and integrated without them.)

-4. Lift your hips and straighten your knees to take a Supported Downward Facing Dog.
-Feel a lift of your forearms, adding a buoyancy that can further raise your hips.
+4. Lift your hips and straighten your knees to take a Supported Downward-Facing Dog.
+Feel your forearms lift, adding buoyancy that can further raise your hips.
 Feel your biceps spinning forward to stabilize your upper body.
 Spin your inner thighs back and pull your belly in.

-5. With those refinements, see if you might have the stability from which your body can lengthen and soften in the pose, like melting taffy.
+5. With those refinements, see if you might have the stability to allow your body to lengthen and soften in the pose, like melting taffy.
 Feel your heels gradually sink deeper into the support of the blanket roll.

-6. Make any other adjustments that you need to be more comfortable —it’s worth the time and effort.
+6. Make any other adjustments you need to be more comfortable—it’s worth the time and effort.

-7. If you feel as if your head could use more support, place a bolster (or large rolled blanket) longways on your mat (as pictured) – onto which your head can rest.
+7. If you feel your head could use more support, place a bolster (or large rolled blanket) longways on your mat (as pictured), onto which your head can rest.

-Woman practicing wide-leg forward bend with support under her head.
+Woman practicing wide-leg forward bend with support under her head to create a gentle inversion alternative.

 1. Lay your mat fully out.

-2. Place your bolster/rolled blanket/row of large pillows across your mat, about half-way or mid mat (to support your head in this forward bend).
+2. Place your bolster, rolled blanket, or row of large pillows across your mat, about halfway or mid-mat (to support your head in this forward bend).

 3. Step to a wide straddle, about three to four feet (depending on the length of your legs, wider if they’re on the longer side) around your bolster.
 It should fall under your torso and pelvis.
 Keep a micro-bend in your knees.

-4. Place your hands on your hips (feel for your bony hip points, if you’re not quite sure where they are).
+4. Place your hands on your hips (feel for your bony hip points if you’re unsure where they are).

 5. Hinge your torso forward, your spine straight.
 Your head should fall on the bolster.
 If it doesn’t quite make it there, add a pillow or block (or more).